meethune/pynzb/README.md

 NZB files.
 This project is an attempt to consolidate those many one-off NZB parsers into one simple interface.

-This package includes three implementations: one based on expat, another based on ElementTree, and a final implementation based on lxml.
+This package includes two implementations: one based on ElementTree, and a final implementation based on lxml.
 The fastest available parser is automatically selected at import time.